 Even though Waimanalo is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The per capita income in Waimanalo in 2010 was $19,344, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,376 for a family of four.
+The per capita income in Waimanalo in 2010 was $24,214, which is lower middle income relative to Hawaii, and middle income relative to the rest of the US.
+This equates to an annual income of $96,856 for a family of four.
 However, Waimanalo contains both very wealthy and poor people as well.

 Waimanalo is an extremely ethnically-diverse town.
 The people who call Waimanalo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waimanalo residents report their race to be Native Hawaiian, followed by Asian.
-Important ancestries of people in Waimanalo include Irish, German, English, and French .
+The greatest number of Waimanalo residents report their race to be Asian, followed by Native Hawaiian.
+Waimanalo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.14% of the town’s residents.
+Important ancestries of people in Waimanalo include Portuguese, Irish, German, Italian, and English.

 The most common language spoken in Waimanalo is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.